antvis/G2/site/docs/manual/api/index.en.md

 ### axis()

-Configure the axes of a mark.
+Configure the axis of a mark.
 See [axis](/manual/component/axis) for more details.

 ```js
 chart